On the various notions of Poincar\'e duality pair

 This together with (\ref{equ_direct_lim}) implies (\ref{equ_inverse_lim}).

 It remains to prove the isomorphism in Definition \ref{def_Thom}.
-By a Mayer-Vietoris argument, we see the isomorphism (2) in Theorem \ref{thm_T_eqv} holds for all $(CE|_{K}, E|_{K})$ where $K$ ranges over the compact subsets of $X$.
+By a Mayer-Vietoris argument, we see the isomorphism (2) in Theorem \ref{thm_T_eqv} holds for all $(CE|_{K}, E|_{K})$ where $K$ ranges over the finite subcomplexes of $X$.
 As homology is compactly supported, we obtain the isomorphism (2) for $(X,Y)$.
 Consequently, the implication ``$\Leftarrow$" follows from Theorem \ref{thm_T_eqv}. \end{proof}

-It remains to prove the other implication of Theorem \ref{thm_T_ext}.
+It remains to prove the other direction of Theorem \ref{thm_T_ext}.

-\begin{lemma} The ``$\Rightarrow$'' of Theorem \ref{thm_T_ext} is true. \end{lemma} \begin{proof} By the $2$-connectivity of $(X,Y)$, we infer that $F$ is $1$-connected.
+\begin{lemma} The implication ``$\Rightarrow$'' of Theorem \ref{thm_T_ext} is valid. \end{lemma} \begin{proof} By the $2$-connectivity of $(X,Y)$, we infer that $F$ is $1$-connected.
 Since both $X$ and $Y$ are CW complexes, by \cite[cor.~(13)]{Stasheff}, $F$ is homotopy equivalent to a CW complex.
 Thus it suffices to prove